deathworlders/online/content/books/deathworlders/chapter-42-big-questions.md

 “How d’you figure that?”

-“All them bones in the mouth going *crrrunch*…” Cook actually *lavished* the word, the sick bastard.
+“All them bones in the mouth going *crrrunch…”* Cook actually *lavished* the word, the sick bastard.

 Ray repeated her urgent instructions to her belly that it was to sit down, shut up and think about something else, and gulped back on her disgust.
 “Fuck sake, Cook…”